IGYMAIRPLAY/Documentation/content/posts/ros2-emulation.md

 `call install\setup.bat` Source the workspace

-`ros2 run ros_tcp_endpoint default_server_endpoint --ros-args -p ROS_IP:='your ip address' -p ROS_TCP_PORT:=10000`
+`ros2 run ros_tcp_endpoint default_server_endpoint --ros-args -p ROS_IP:='your ip address' -p ROS_TCP_PORT:=10000` You can use ipconfig to check the available ip address you can choose.
+Then copy the ipv4 address into the ROS_IP.

+Open Unity Repo:
+1, Go to the ROS Settings and change the corresponding ROS IP address there.
+You can follow the official instruction [here](https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/main/tutorials/ros_unity_integration/setup.md#-unity-setup), just do Step 3.
+2，Open the 'Airplay' scene and hit running.
+Then rerun the player_detection node, you will see players' blob shown on the unity editor.

 Note:

 This part is only for development use.
-In regular procedure, we have start-up script that help us run this part automatically in Unity.
+In regular procedure, we have start-up script that help us run this part automatically onsite.

 ### Folder structure